sephiroth1395/nagios-plugins/README.md

                         Configuration file location Default [check_voo.yml] --perfdata            Append perfdata to the plugin output.
   -v, --verbose         Produce verbose output.
+  -V, --use-vault       Get the modem credentials from HashiCorp Vault.

-The configuration file is expected to present the following contents:
+When not using Vault, the configuration file is expected to present the following contents:

-login:
+login: <your Voo modem login>
-password:
+password: <your Voo modem password>

+If using Vault:

+server: <Vault server URL>
+role: <AppRole role-id>
+secret: <AppRole secret-id>
+mountpoint: <The mount point of the target KV v2 engine>
+path: <The path inside the mountpoint that contains the modem credentials>

 ```